marshland high school catering team

 The school canteen along with the Executive Head Chef of West Norfolk Academies Trust are constantly developing new and improved health conscious menus.

-The canteen offers a wide choice of products which are available at three sessions throughout the day, breakfast, break and lunch.
-In addition there are vending machines located in the dining hall, dispensing a complete range of healthy snacks and refreshing beverages.
+The canteen offers a wide choice of products which are available throughout the day, which include a complete range of healthy snacks and refreshing beverages.

 As a school we are always seeking to improve facilities and menus to enhance the students dining experience.